Enhancing Deep Reinforcement Learning: A Tutorial on Generative Diffusion Models in Network Optimization: Introduction

 \subsection{Motivations}

-The successful applications of GDMs across a diverse range of domains have inspired us to support intelligent network optimization~\cite{du2023ai,du2023yolo}.
-However, future intelligent networks such as Integrated Sensing and Communications (ISAC)~\cite{cheng2022integrated}, Semantic Communications (SemCom)~\cite{yang2022semantic}, and Internet of Vehicles (IoV)~\cite{ang2018deployment} are characterized by high-dimensional configurations, non-linear relationships, and intricate decision-making processes that are tightly linked with semantics and interpretations~\cite{zhou2023heterogeneous}.
-For example, SemCom networks require a deep understanding of semantic information to facilitate efficient and accurate communication~\cite{lin2023unified}, and IoV networks involve the interaction of numerous highly-mobile entities with heterogeneous communication capabilities~\cite{ang2018deployment,zhou2014chaincluster}.
-In all these cases, they exhibit complex dynamics with significant dependencies on prior and current states, as well as the environment, leading to high dimensional and multimodal state distributions \cite{9798257}.
-This calls for sophisticated network management models, like GDMs.
-GDMs in this context are capable of capturing such high-dimensional and complex structures, and effectively dealing with numerous decision-making processes and optimization problems, understanding and capturing the nuances of the complex trade-offs involved in the operation and optimization of intelligent networks~\cite{du2023spear}.
+The significant success of diffusion models has been demonstrated across various domains, which suggests their potential utility in optimization scenarios.
+Recently, the authors in~\cite{krishnamoorthy2023diffusion} introduce the Denoising Diffusion Optimization Models (DDOM), which employ an inverse mapping from function values back to input domains, utilizing the GDM's ability to refine solutions towards optimal outcomes iteratively.
+Meanwhile, the authors in~\cite{liu2024graph} develop the Graph Diffusion Policy Optimization (GDPO) method, integrating reinforcement learning with diffusion processes to address optimization in graph structures for non-differentiable reward signals.
+As shown in Table~\ref{fjlae}, these studies exemplify the expanding role of diffusion models in tackling complex problems beyond their traditional generative contexts, inspiring us to support intelligent network optimization~\cite{du2023age, du2023ai,du2023yolo,du2023user}.
+Moreover, future intelligent networks such as Integrated Sensing and Communications (ISAC)~\cite{cheng2022integrated,wang2023generative}, Semantic Communications (SemCom)~\cite{yang2022semantic,du2023generativeica}, and Internet of Vehicles (IoV)~\cite{ang2018deployment} are characterized by high-dimensional configurations, non-linear relationships, and intricate decision-making processes that are tightly linked with semantics and interpretations~\cite{zhou2023heterogeneous}.
+For example, SemCom networks require a deep understanding of semantic information to facilitate efficient and accurate communication~\cite{lin2023unified}, and IoV networks involve the interaction of numerous highly mobile entities with heterogeneous communication capabilities~\cite{ang2018deployment,zhou2014chaincluster}.
+In all these cases, they exhibit complex dynamics with significant dependencies on prior and current states and the environment, leading to high dimensional and multimodal state distributions \cite{9798257}.
+GDMs in this context are capable of capturing such high-dimensional and complex structures and effectively dealing with numerous decision-making processes and optimization problems, understanding and capturing the nuances of the complex trade-offs involved in the operation and optimization of intelligent networks~\cite{du2023spear}.